decretist/Dissertation/Chapter1/chapter1.md

 Brixiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a050)
-(fl.1234-1258) revised the ordinary gloss between 1234 and 1241.[@weigand_development_2008, 88-91] By then, the interest of thirteenth century teachers and students centered on a new advanced second course in canon law taught from Raymond de Peñafort's *Decretales Gregorii IX* (1234), edited from five earlier compilations of papal decretals that had become a teaching library of decretal
+(fl.1234-1258) revised the ordinary gloss between 1234 and 1241.[@weigand_development_2008, 88-91] By then, the interest of thirteenth-century teachers and students centered on a new advanced second course in canon law taught from Raymond de Peñafort's *Decretales Gregorii IX* (1234), edited from five earlier compilations of papal decretals that had become a teaching library of decretal